s4012375/U-NET-CNN-Remote-Sensing-Seagrass/README.md

 # U-Net CNN Remote Sensing Seagrass
-A repository for the code and images Dissertation at the University of Gloucestershire involving the mapping of seagrass meadows over several years using U-Net CNN.
+A repository for the code and images Dissertation at the University of Gloucestershire involving the mapping of seagrass meadows over several years using ResNet50 encoder and a RefineNet derived decoder CNN.
 The aim of this dissertation is to investigate the impact of transfer learning on optimising a general model for a specific tile.

 ## Workflow
 The following workflow processes imagery such that it generates a model trained on one or more tiles which acts as a base model.
 That model can be directly reused on other tile, as in the control scenario, or optimised using a tile specific training set.
 The aim is to investigate whether a tile optimised model performs better than a general model and the extent that the type of tiles the base model is trained on impacts the results.